microsoft/msticpy/docs/source/data_acquisition/WritingADataProvider.rst

 4. Add queries
 --------------

-Create a folder in msticpy/data/queries with the name of your provider and add queries.
-For more details on creating queries, see :ref:`Creating new queries <data_acquisition/dataproviders:Creating new queries>`.
+Create a folder in msticpy/data/queries with the name of your *DataEnvironment* and add queries.
+The folder name must match the item that you added to the DataEnvironment Enum class in step 3 above.
+The For more details on creating queries, see :ref:`Creating new queries <data_acquisition/dataproviders:Creating new queries>`.

 Query parameter names